Register for the CHAFE Ride

 For the 40, 30 and Family Fun Ride routes:

-The Family Fun Ride is an 8.3 mile round trip mostly on the Sandpoint Dover Bay bike trail with no elevation gain.
+The Family Fun Ride is an 4 mile ride mostly on the Sandpoint Dover Bay bike trail with no elevation gain.
 Families are encourage to journey back to City Beach for the After Ride Party!

 Click on Route Name in expanded map for more options, such as downloading or sending maps to your devices.